89spartacus/pulseoximeter/README.md

 # Pulse oximeter
-In this project I'll implement a pulse oximeter setup code
+In this project a pulse oximeter kit is setup with some sample code The Kit is part of the project thesis found in the Wiki.